pschatzmann/arduino-audio-tools/examples/examples-stream/streams-generator-analog/README.md

 We just send a generated sine wave and expect to hear a clean signal.
 Please note the log level should be set to Warning so that there is no disturbing output!

+Make sure that you do not use any noisy power supply!

 ### Output Device: Earphones

 You can also use some simple earphones